RuthRiv910/les/README.md

 ### Installing

-* Modifications will be needed for the numbers.asm file if you wish to change the values that are to be sorted.
+* User input will be needed to recieve output.

 ### Contributors

 * Leslie Garcia
-* Troung Pham
-* Ruth Rivera